SimpleBus/symfony-bridge/UPGRADE-2.0.md

 ### Named messages

-If instead of the FQCN you want to keep using the command/event name as returned by its `name()` method, you should configure this in `config.yml`:
+If instead of the FQCN you want to keep using the command/event name as returned by its `messageName()` method, you should configure this in `config.yml`:

 ```yaml